rafailmdzdv/hangugeoreul-gongbuhaeyo/README.md

 ## Motivation

 ### I want to develop this helper to help my bride to learn korean language with me.
-I learn it more easier than she could and I want to invest to her studying.